snackCake/docs/Broadleaf-Concepts/Admin/Admin-Custom-Controllers.md

     > **Important Note**: When creating a custom controller that doesn't leverage the annotation-driven approach, you are responsible for setting the appropriate security values.
 The record inserted into the above table will only control which users are able to see the admin section in the menu.
 The `@Secured` annotation on the controller method is reponsible for actually enforcing the required permissions/roles to enter that method.

 5. Create your template.
 By default, Broadleaf comes configured to leverage templates found in the admin project.
-So, given the string that the controller returns, we'll create a file at the path that Thymeleaf is configured to look for templates in:
+So, given the string is referenced in the `customView` attribute, we'll create a file at the path that Thymeleaf is configured to look for templates in:

     ```text
     admin/src/main/webapp/WEB-INF/templates/admin/views/test.html